awsdocs/aws-amplify-console-user-guide/doc_source/ssr-nextjs11-support.md

 ### Environment variables are not carried through to Lambda functions<a name="ssr-environment-variable-support"></a>

 Environment variables that you specify in the Amplify console for an SSR app are not carried through to the app's AWS Lambda functions\.
-See, [Making environment variables accessible to Lambdas](ssr-environment-variables.md), for detailed instructions on how to add environment variables that you can reference from your Lambda functions\.
+See, [Making environment variables accessible to server\-side runtimes](ssr-environment-variables.md), for detailed instructions on how to add environment variables that you can reference from your Lambda functions\.

 ### Lambda@Edge functions are created in the US East \(N\.
 Virginia\) Region<a name="nextjs-version-lambda-edge-functions"></a>